jeremiah-c-leary/vhdl-style-guide/docs/package_body_rules.rst

 This rule checks for valid suffixes on package body identifiers.
 The default package suffix is *_pkg*.

-Refer to the section `Configuring Prefix and Suffix Rules <configuring.html#configuring-prefix-and-suffix-rules>`_ for information on changing the allowed suffixes.
+Refer to the section `Configuring Suffix Rules <configuring.html#configuring-suffix-rules>`_ for information on changing the allowed suffixes.

 **Violation**